exercism/julia/concepts.wip/pairs-and-dicts/about.md

 3
 ```

-A [`Dict`][dict] is superficially similar, but storage is now implemented in a way that allows fast retrieval by key, even when the number of entries grows large.
+A [`Dict`][dict] is superficially similar, but storage is now implemented in a way that allows fast retrieval by key, known as a "hash table", even when the number of entries grows large.

 ```julia-repl
 julia> pd = Dict(pv)